RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach: CONCLUSION

 \section{CONCLUSION}

-In this paper, we studied the stability of a RIS-assisted cell-free MIMO system where the number of users in the network is time-varying.
+In this paper, we studied the network stability of a RIS-assisted cell-free MIMO system with dynamic arrivals and departures of users.
 We started by obtaining a closed form physical layer rate expression, and then described the data layer flow arrivals.
-Next, we proposed an optimization framework for the RIS induced phases.
-With no power control nor scheduling, we showed that by only optimizing the RIS phases, our proposed configuration ensures the system's stability inside a scaled version of the stability region.
-We have also shown that this scaling factor is bounded.
+Next, we proposed an optimization framework for the RIS induced phases and provided a low complexity sub-optimal solution of the optimization framework.
+We then proved rigorously that this solution achieves a high fraction of the stability region, and provided a lower bound of this fraction.